dere/dere.github.io/_posts/2017-09-15-equifax-online-accounts.md

 ---
 layout: post
 title: "How does the Equifax security breach affect your online accounts?"
-description: "Do your accounts have a single point of failure?
+summary: "Do your accounts have a single point of failure?
 Now is as good of a time as any to perform a security audit on your most important online accounts."
 date: 2017-09-15
 comments: true
 share: true